• Skip to primary navigation

 This no mayo slaw makes for a great brunch salad

-Coleslaw is usually reserved as a side dish for dinner or as a topping on pulled chicken sandwiches.
+Coleslaw is usually reserved as a side dish for dinner.
+Or even as a topping on pulled chicken sandwiches.
 But, I actually love serving this no mayo coleslaw as a brunch salad.

-To make it a little more brunchy, I recommend adding a poached egg on top or serving it alongside breakfast sausage.
+To make it a little more brunchy, I recommend adding a poached egg on top.
+Or serve it alongside a breakfast sausage.

-Both my homemade turkey and pork breakfast sausage recipes would work really well.
+Both my homemade turkey sausage patties and pork breakfast sausage recipes would work really well.

 This no mayo slaw also pairs well with my keto tuna omelette recipe.